Krystyna Skarbek: Hungary and Poland

 From London Skarbek, now a British agent, journeyed to Budapest, Hungary, arriving on 21 December 1939.
 Hungary was not yet a participant in World War II, but was leaning toward Nazi Germany.
 Skarbek's cover story for her presence in Hungary was that she was a journalist.

 She persuaded Polish Olympic skier Jan Marusarz, brother of Nordic skier Stanisław Marusarz, to escort her across the snow-covered Tatra Mountains into Nazi-occupied Poland.
 Arriving in Warsaw, she pleaded vainly with her mother to leave Poland.
 Stefania Skarbek refused; she was determined to stay in Warsaw to continue teaching French to small children.
 In January 1942, Stefania was arrested by the Germans as a Jew and disappeared into Warsaw's Pawiak prison.
 The prison had been designed in the mid-19th century by Skarbek's great-great-uncle Fryderyk Skarbek, a prison reformer and Frédéric Chopin's godfather, who had been tutored in the French language by Chopin's father.

-An incident that probably dates to Skarbek's first visit back to Poland in February 1940 illustrates the hazards she faced while working in her occupied homeland.
-At a Warsaw café, she was hailed by a woman acquaintance: "Krystyna!
+In February 1940, while working in her occupied homeland, she was hailed at a cafe in Warsaw by a woman acquaintance: "Krystyna!
 Krystyna Skarbek!
 What are you doing here?
 We heard that you'd gone abroad!"
 When Skarbek denied that was her name, the woman found her denial hard to believe.
 To minimise suspicion, Skarbek tarried a while before leaving the café.